These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Get Great Photos

-Make sure you have at least 3-4 great images and variety is important.
+Make sure you have at least 3-4 great images, and variety is important.
 Most music blogs feature square or horizontal photos.
-When getting photos taken think through your brand and think about variety to keep your images fresh as time goes by.
+When getting photos taken, think through your brand and consider variety to keep your images fresh as time goes by.

 Finalize your Single / Album / EP Artwork